zarkstein/PWNagotchi-MacSpoofing/README.md

 *****

 The plugin periodically updates the displayed MAC address in the user interface.

-The update frequency is defined by the time interval specified in self.last_update_time.

 When the specified time interval elapses, the plugin generates a new MAC address and updates the user interface.